Scuba diving therapy: Adaptive diving equipment

 The diving industry can support adaptive divers by developing specialized equipment to help manage various problems.
-These include access to the water, which can utilise chair lifts or wheelchair ramps, vehicle modifications for wheelchairs, hoists or cranes similar in principle to diving stages used by commercial divers, and lifting harness similar in principle to those used by surface supplied divers.
+These include access to the water, which can utilize chair lifts or wheelchair ramps, vehicle modifications for wheelchairs, hoists or cranes similar in principle to diving stages used by commercial divers, and lifting harness similar in principle to these used by surface supplied divers.

-Adaptive diving equipment includes specialized personal equipment, including protection of residual limbs and scar tissue, and propulsive equipment by way of customised fins for arms and legs, and inherently stable buoyancy control systems.
+Adaptive diving equipment includes specialized personal equipment, including protection of residual limbs and scar tissue, and propulsive equipment by way of customized fins for arms and legs, and inherently stable buoyancy control systems.

+Structured therapeutic diving

+Bathysmed is the only structured therapeutic scuba diving protocol developed in France in 2017 that integrates scuba diving with mental training techniques such as mindfulness meditation, Caycedian sophrology, and sports mental coaching.
+The method is designed as a complementary, non-pharmacological approach for the management of stress-related conditions, including post-traumatic stress disorder (PTSD), anxiety, burnout, and emotional dysregulation.
+Bathysmed follows a standardized progression of underwater exercises focusing on breathing regulation, body awareness, and emotional regulation.
+The protocol has been evaluated in several clinical studies involving trauma survivors, military personnel, and individuals experiencing chronic stress, reporting improvements in psychological well-being, stress regulation, and quality of life.
+Bathysmed is delivered by specially trained scuba diving instructors and is intended to be used alongside conventional medical or psychological care.

 Area of application

+Veterans

 Scuba diving can decrease depression, anxiety, and post-traumatic stress disorder (PTSD) in military veterans and people who are dealing with similar mental illnesses.
 Diving allows people to achieve a feeling of liberty, due to the concentration needed for the duration of the dive.
 This leads to an increase in mindfulness and a decrease in depression and anxiety levels.
 The risks that are involved in scuba diving may also lead to a decreased urge for control in life.
 This helps individuals reach acceptance of uncontrolled events.
 Next to a decrease in stress and anxiety, veterans participating in scuba diving also reported improved levels of concentration and focus.

+The relatively risky sport or component of military service, has been established as a provisional element of therapy.
+Scuba diving has shown effectiveness as a therapeutic and rehabilitation process for veterans who had acquired traumatic physical and/or psychological injuries.
+Scuba diving was shown to be a therapeutic process that can help people with various disabilities to reconnect with such activities while simultaneously focusing on the clear goal of coping with their impairment.
+It can seem a very challenging activity for them but the apparent weightlessness in the water facilitates their experience.
+Even in extreme cases, like with people in a wheelchair, they regain a feeling of equalness in the water along with general mental improvements.